rhoofr/unit-converter/.github/app-description.md

 2. Convert base unit to all target units using `fromBase()`
 3. Format results to 2 decimal places if decimal is not zero
 4. Display in responsive grid layout

+**Date Calculation Process:**

+- **Days Between Dates**: Calculates the difference in days between two selected dates
+- **Add/Subtract Days**: Adds or subtracts a specified number of days to/from a selected date and displays the resulting date

 ## User Experience Goals